telefonicaid/kafnus/doc/08_testing.md

 - Logs show useful debug output at each step.
 - TestContainers ensures full isolation and cleanup.
 - The test suite now includes **16 scenarios** covering core functionality, data types, error handling, performance, and subscription patterns.

+### Admin Server Tests

+Kafnus-NGSI now includes **a separate test suite for the Admin Server** (`test_admin_server.py`), which covers:

+- `/logLevel`: GET and POST to check and change log levels.
+- `/metrics`: GET to expose Prometheus metrics.
+- `/health`: GET to check operational status (`status: "UP"`).

+> ⚡ This is a lightweight check to ensure the Admin Server is running.
+Most end-to-end tests remain focused on PostGIS, Kafka, and pipeline validation.

 ## 🧭 Navigation